 I love to recommend upcycling old items into projects.
 You may have some items kicking around that make perfect raised garden bed materials.
 In my own garden, I have an old washbasin that I found at an antique market that I converted into a raised bed, and the lettuce table I made out of an old table.
 I love seeing what others are doing, too.
 When Raised Bed Revolution was first published, a reader sent a photo to my Facebook page of a bookcase tipped on its side to create a raised garden.
 I thought that was pretty clever.

-When it comes to using upcycled wood for raised beds, I’m always hesitant to mention pressure-treated wood salvaged from an old deck or fence because you don’t know if there are still traces of chemicals.
-(I’ve read that arsenic was removed from the process in 2003.)
+When it comes to using upcycled wood for raised beds, I’m always hesitant to mention pressure-treated wood salvaged from an old deck, fence, even railroad ties, because you don’t know if there are still traces of chemicals.
+(I’ve read that arsenic was removed from the treated lumber process in 2003.)

 Using concrete blocks and pavers for raised beds